 Every dynamic data content will have an entry form, edit form and delete facility.

+Ability to add new content at specified location in display, and change the order of content – e.g. songs

 Following contents will need Administrator’s release action (moderation mode) to be viewable: